CBICA/CaPTk/FAQ.md

 ### GLIBCXX or GLIBC Issues

-- This is happening because the Linux binaries are compiled using GCC 4.9.4 on Ubuntu 16.04; therefore you will need to update GCC to 4.9.4 or above in order to get it to work.
+- This is happening because the Linux binaries are compiled using GCC 4.8.5 on Ubuntu 16.04; therefore you will need to update GCC 4.8.5 or newer in order to get CaPTk to work.
+Some examples are shown:

   - Ubuntu [[ref](https://askubuntu.com/a/581497)]: